Healthy Stem Cell Services

 In vitro assessment of the effects on the vertebrate genome is currently based on conventional, destructive nuclear staining procedures applied to immortalized mammalian cell lines (OECD TG 487).
 The use of our self-signaling cell line KCBGFP (DSMC ACC3285) has an excellent potential to replace the previously used lines.
 Our technique to visualize nuclear structures based on inherited green fluorescent labeling of functional chromosomes reduces the cost of the method on the order of more than 80%.

-Cell coated plates delivered
+Cell coated plate technology

 Self-signaling nuclear structures of healthy cells (a-b)